-Once you have chosen a topic, craft an opinion piece that takes a position on the topic, supporting your opinion with reasons and information that ultimately energizes the readers and encourages them to act.
+Once you choose a topic, craft an opinion piece that takes a position on a topic, supporting your opinion with reasons and information that ultimately energizes the readers and encourages them to act.

-Your opinion piece could be in the form of a recorded video commentary on a local news channel, vlog, motivational speech, or TED Talk.
-The topic and format you choose are completely up to you and depend on your own interests and energy.
+Your opinion piece could be in the form of a recorded video commentary on a local news channel, vlog, motivational speech or TEDTalk.
+The topic and format you choose are completely up to you and depend upon your own interests and energy.

-Civic participation is the energy we invest in for the health of our community.
+Civic participation is the energy we invest in the health of our community.
 Research ways citizens can participate in their community as well as signs of a healthy community.
 Create a civic participation energy scale and corresponding community health scale to show this relationship.

-Provide examples of minor ways, or those that take low energy for citizens to participate in their community, which would be rated a 10 in the red on the meter below.
-One example of a minor way could be picking up litter.
-Provide examples of major ways, or those that take high energy for citizens to participate in their community, which would be rated near the 100 in the green on the meter below.
-Chart each example with the corresponding energy impact on the health of the community.
+Give examples of minor ways (low energy-10/Red-ex. picking up litter) and major ways (high energy-100/Green ex. volunteering to register voters) that citizens can participate in their community.
+Chart its corresponding energy impact on the health of the community.
 Why is energizing levels of civic participation in the U.S. so important?